FindMySchool LogoFindMySchool

 A-level students at Kingston Sixth Form study three subjects, with the Extended Project Qualification available as a fourth option.
 Entry requires at least five GCSEs at grades 9-5, with specific subjects sometimes requiring higher grades.
 Each A-level involves 4.5 to 6 hours of weekly instruction, supplemented by structured independent study periods.

 The curriculum offers flexibility through facilitating subjects valued by Russell Group universities, including Biology, Chemistry, English Literature, Geography, History, Mathematics, and Physics.
-New additions from September 2025 include Physical Education and Spanish.
+The subject offer can change by year, so students should check the current list before applying.
 A subject shuffle day approximately three weeks into the programme allows students to switch courses if their initial choices prove unsuitable.

 Teaching quality varies by department.
 Ofsted found that most teachers have strong subject knowledge and high expectations, but noted inconsistency across provision.
 The Quality of Education was rated Requires Improvement overall, though this reflects the breadth of provision rather than A-levels specifically; education programmes for young people received a Good rating.